chat icon

 Get Started Today

-WilsonPro’s customized cell signal boosting solutions accommodate hospital areas of all sizes.
+WilsonPro’s customized repeater and DAS solutions accommodate hospital areas of all sizes.
 From small waiting rooms to large cafeterias and back-office spaces, we can recommend a solution to boost cell phone reception and data speeds.
-If you’d like to learn how we can help you improve cell signal in your hospital, contact us today
+If you’d like to learn how we can help you improve cell signal in your hospital, contact us today.

 Healthcare